RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Create new custom collection from theme** _(Entry only visible if this ability is provided by the theme)_

 If the theme in use provides support for discrete custom collection systems, then this entry can be selected.
-For example, there could be support for systems like _Fighting_ or _Racing_ etc. The bundled Slate and Modern themes do not provide such discrete custom collection systems and in general it's not recommended to use this approach, as is explained [elsewhere](USERGUIDE-DEV.md#custom-collections) in this guide.
+For example, there could be support for systems like _Fighting_ or _Racing_ etc. The bundled Linear, Modern and Slate themes do not provide such discrete custom collection systems and in general it's not recommended to use this approach, as is explained [elsewhere](USERGUIDE-DEV.md#custom-collections) in this guide.

 **Create new custom collection**